Mercerenies/net-game/README.md

 # Getting Started

 Once you've cloned this repository, you'll want to run `./bash/check.sh` to determine any dependencies you're missing.
 Note that all scripts should be run with the top-level project directory as the current directory.
 The script will not attempt to install any missing dependencies but will simply report them; see the Dependencies section below for details.
 Once the check script passes, you're ready to play.

-You can use `./bash/master.sh --help` to get a full set of commands, but a good initial gameplay session can be obtained through the following command:
+There are currently two different ways to play the game: Legacy Mode and Client Mode.
+Client Mode requires additional dependencies such as the Lua programming language but has the added benefit of being self-modifying.
+Legacy Mode is still fully supported through `./bash/master.sh`.
+The following command is a good initial play.

-    $ ./bash/master.sh -P 3 -w 4 -a 4 -1 -2 -3 -4 -l <name-of-common-lisp-implementation>
+    $ ./bash/master.sh -P 3 -w 4 -a 4 -1 -2 -3 -4

 The `-P`, `-w`, and `-a` arguments tell the system to find places, weapons, and animals (the numbers correspond to the number of attempts).
-The `-1 -2 -3 -4` specifies that all four stages of the pipeline should be run, and the `-l ...` specifies the name of your Common Lisp implementation (since many such implementations install themselves in non-standard locations).
+The `-1 -2 -3 -4` specifies that all four stages of the pipeline should be run.

 Note that, if you lose the game and would like to try again with the same world data, simply leave off the `-1 -2 -3` and the system will only run the Common Lisp portion of the pipeline.
 Likewise, if you want to keep the pages but randomly generate a new world with the same information, use `-3 -4` to only run the latter two stages of the pipeline.